 9. Stroll Through the Marrakech Museum

-The actual artwork in the Marrakech Museum is not nearly as impressive as the building that they are housed in.
+The actual artwork in the Marrakech Museum is not nearly as impressive as the building they are housed in.
 You’ll find intricate wooden latticework, gorgeous tiled fountains, and a massive metal piece hanging from the ceiling that will leave you in awe.
 The large, covered courtyard is one of the most picturesque places in the city!